-This policy was adopted by the Board of Management on: Tuesday 10th October 2023
+This policy was adopted by the Board of Management on the 29th November 2024:

 This policy has been made available to school personnel and is readily accessible to parents /guardians and students on request and provided to the Parent-Staff Association (PSA).
 A copy of this policy will be made available to the Department and the patron if requested.